mgechev/angularjs-in-patterns/README.md

 //...
 ```

 We can think of the `watcher` object as a command.
 The expression of the command is being evaluated on each [`"$digest"`](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) loop.
-Once AngularJS detects change in the expression, it invokes the `listener` function.
+Once Angular 1 detects change in the expression, it invokes the `listener` function.
 The `watcher` command encapsulates the whole information required for watching given expression and delegates the execution of the command to the `listener` (the actual receiver).
 We can think of the `$scope` as the command's `Client` and the `$digest` loop as the command's `Invoker`.

 ### Controllers